gaurdian2701/AsyncAwaitReference/README.md

 # AsyncAwaitReference
-A small reference repo I made in case my amnesiac dumbass didnt understand the async await functionality again in C#(which is still goddamn confusing tbh)
+A small reference repo I made in case I didnt understand the async await functionality again in C#(which is still goddamn confusing tbh)

 This is the output for class AsyncAwait1:
 ![42571d9c-e359-4c27-8f14-6128041d93b1](https://github.com/gaurdian2701/AsyncAwaitReference/assets/55644010/495ef44b-8942-4898-9eb2-3b77ddbb5cab)